What Is The Cloud Kitchen Business Model?

 Multi-Brand In a multi-brand structure, multiple food brands operate out of a central kitchen.
 This allows for diversification and the opportunity to cater to different customer preferences without the need for separate facilities.

-See also Business Model Canvas Vs. Balanced Scorecard
+See also Hermès Business Model

 These structure models provide cloud kitchens with the flexibility and scalability needed to meet the demands of the growing food delivery market.
 By leveraging shared facilities and embracing the multi-brand concept, cloud kitchens can optimize their operations and achieve greater profitability.